dementshuk/BreedManag/README.md

 Inb(): Calculate inbreeding coefficients for a animal list. - Do not use (problem reported - ordering of the pedigree)

-More information about input and output files put in functions.
+More information about input and output files are in the functions.